VLety/fastApiProject/README.md

 * RBAC permissions model for each API endpoint

 > [!IMPORTANT]
-> In our project setup and installation we will use the name "fastApiProject" everywhere and domain name is fastapiproject.key-info.com.ua, which is done for clarity.
-But for your needs you should of course use your own names and your own domain.
+> In our project setup we will use everywhere the name "fastApiProject", linux user "ubuntu" and url "fastapiproject.key-info.com.ua", what is done for simplicity.
+But for your needs you can/can/must use your own name/user/url.

 ## Setup and deploy project to the "clear" AWS EC2 Ubuntu instance
 > [!TIP]